IBS vs IBD - Is there a difference?

 - Immune system (which can be overactive or hypersensitive)

 IBD may result when certain people with susceptibility (based on genetic makeup) come into contact with certain environmental triggers.
+Just like other diseases, IBD is more likely to affect someone if it is present in their family history.
 The external factors, in turn, prompt a dysfunctional and ongoing immune response that results in chronic inflammation of the GI tract.
 In essence, it’s like the perfect storm.

 Beyond these common symptoms, patients with IBD may also experience the following: blood in stools, bowel obstruction (depending on the location of the inflammation), as well as “extraintestinal” manifestations of active inflammation (weight loss, anemia, joint pains, skin rashes, fevers etc.).